pygplates.GeometryOnSphere

 If both return_closest_positions and return_closest_indices are

-:# Distance between a polyline and a solid polygon. distance_radians, polyline_point, polygon_point, polyline_segment_index, polygon_segment_index = \ pygplates.GeometryOnSphere.distance( polyline, polygon, return_closest_positions=True, return_closest_indices=True, geometry2_is_solid=True)
+True:# Distance between a polyline and a solid polygon. distance_radians, polyline_point, polygon_point, polyline_segment_index, polygon_segment_index = \ pygplates.GeometryOnSphere.distance( polyline, polygon, return_closest_positions=True, return_closest_indices=True, geometry2_is_solid=True)

 - get_points()